 Florida Microplastic Awareness Project

 The National Oceanic and Atmospheric Administration (NOAA) supports the Florida Microplastic Awareness Project (FMAP) as a part of its Marine Debris Program.
 As an educational and outreach project, the goal of FMAP is to increase public awareness of microplastic concentration in our ocean’s waters and its implications.
-Students and volunteers collect local coastal water samples and filter them to collect and identify microplastics.
+Students and volunteers collect local coastal water samples and filter them to identify the presence of microplastics.
 Contributing this data to a state-wide database allows for a comprehensive understanding of the impact of plastic in our local waters.
-This project increases public awareness and encourages individuals to take action to reduce the negative impact of microplastics.
+This project increases public awareness and encourages individuals to take action to mitigate the negative impact of microplastics.

 International Coastal Cleanup

 Founded by the Ocean Conservancy, the International Coastal Cleanup program has collected more than 220 million pounds of trash in over 100 countries.
 Together, students participate in a local coastal cleanup and record their findings.
 Collectively, the data is submitted into the Ocean Conservancy’s global database.
 Understanding the leading contributors to marine debris provides activists a better indication of how to approach solutions.
-Students will hopefully leave feeling empowered, knowing they were a part of the solution to the issue of marine debris.
+Students will hopefully leave feeling empowered, knowing they were, and can continue to be, a part of the solution to the issue of marine debris.